Skip to Content

 • If your air plants are growing outdoors, make sure that you protect them from vehicle exhaust and pollution.

 • While air plants can enhance the overall look of your kitchen, they should not be placed near the stove.
 Be sure that they do not come in contact with kitchen grease that will coat the trichomes.
 This can make it difficult for the plant to absorb water and nutrition.
-So, ensure that always use a hoof fan while cooking.
+So, ensure that you always use a hoof fan while cooking.

 Lack of Nutrition